 - We may make other changes once the year has started that affect drugs you are taking.
 For instance, we might add a generic drug that is not new to the market to replace a brand-name drug or change the cost-sharing tier or add new restrictions to the brand-name drug.
 We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare.
-We must give you at least 30 days' notice or give you a 30-day refill of the drug you are taking at a network pharmacy. - During this 30-day period, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
+We must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
 For information on how to ask for an exception, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)."